 So occasionally I’ll go back and revisit a recipe and a post, like the one for strawberry frozen yogurt, which is one of my favorite frozen dessert recipes, but the old photos were the size of a postage stamp and looked like I shot them in an airplane bathroom.
 Looking at the photos on the blog right now, I wonder if I’m going to have to update them in ten years as well.
 But for now, when I see such beautiful fruits at the market, I try to do the best I can, which is really all we can do, isn’t it?

 I remember my third-grade teacher once humiliated me in front of the class for trying to write with my left hand, because my father was left-handed and I thought I’d try it, too.
 I’m no expert on child-rearing but think it’s probably normal to want to copy what your parents do.
-But she stood by my desk and told a little boy in the third-grade that he was a show-off and made me sit in the middle of the classroom, all by myself, as punishment.
+But she stood by my desk and told a little boy in the third grade that he was a show-off and made me sit in the middle of the classroom, all by myself, as punishment.
 (She got her comeuppance years later when a neighbor told me the same teacher was so mean to her kids she took it up with the school board, who removed her from her teaching position.)

 Although we look back and regret things, that’s part of life and there’s not much we can do about it now.
 We did the best we thought we were doing at the time.
 And the blog is sort of a running commentary about what I’m cooking and baking now.
 I may need to go back and update this post in the future as well, but I think that the idea of a bowl of fresh fruit and a scoop of ice cream, sorbet, or frozen yogurt is always going to be in style.
 Even people who beg off dessert will dig into a dessert like this, especially with a crisp meringue parked alongside.

 You could make a standard French meringue but an Italian meringue, made with a sugar syrup, is good for a number of reasons.
-One if that the egg whites are cooked so if you have concerns about eating uncooked eggs (but can’t resist taking a taste of anything that you’re baking – like I do), you can taste away.
+One is that the egg whites are cooked so if you have concerns about eating uncooked eggs (but can’t resist taking a taste of anything that you’re baking – as I do), you can taste away.
 And the meringue is more stable than other kinds of meringues and is nice if you want to pipe it out into swirly shapes or whatever you fancy.

 Now that I’m a well-adjusted adult, I don’t have to worry about being called a show-off because my piping skills don’t rival those of a cake decorator.
 (That’s why they get the big bucks.)
 We all have skills that are better than others, so best to be happy with what you can do and not compare yourself to others, even under the watchful eyes of the internet ; )